weipin/CCTContactsReader/README.md

 Let's take a look on how ContactsReaderDemo uses `CCTContactsReader`.

-- As delegate of the CCTContactsReader, ViewController implements methods `contactsReader:didObtainData:authorizationStatus:authorizationStatus:error:` and `contactsReader:didGetAddressbook:` in ViewController.m.
+- As delegate of the CCTContactsReader, ViewController implements methods `contactsReader:didObtainData:authorizationStatus:error:` and `contactsReader:didGetAddressbook:` in ViewController.m.
 - In action method `obtainData:`, a `CCTContactsReader` instance is created and method `obtainDataFromAddressbook:` is called. `@[@(CCTContactsReaderABPersonEmailProperty)]` was passed as argument `propertyKeys`, to obtain all the email addresses.
 - In delegate method `contactsReader:didGetAddressbook:`, ContactsReaderDemo uses a helper method `obtainDataFromAddressBook:forPropertyKeys:` to obtain all the phone numbers, and store the objects in ivar `_data`.
-- In delegate method `contactsReader:didObtainData:authorizationStatus:authorizationStatus:error:`, ContactsReaderDemo displays the results in text view.
+- In delegate method `contactsReader:didObtainData:authorizationStatus:error:`, ContactsReaderDemo displays the results in text view.
   The results is a combination of the argument `data`(emails), and the ivar `_data`(phone numbers).